aemkei/jsfuck/README.md

 ### Mapping `toString`

-Another approach executing functions without parentheses would be to map the `.toString` or `.toValue` method and call implicitly.
+Another approach executing functions without parentheses would be to map the `.toString` or `.valueOf` method and call implicitly.

 ```js
 A=[]